woodser/monero-java/README.md

 This project provides Java interfaces for a Monero wallet and daemon.

-The interfaces rely on running instances of [Monero Wallet RPC](https://getmonero.org/resources/developer-guides/wallet-rpc.html) and [Monero Daemon RPC](https://getmonero.org/resources/developer-guides/daemon-rpc.html).
+The interfaces rely on running instances of [Monero Wallet RPC](https://getmonero.org/resources/developer-guides/wallet-rpc.html) and [Monero Daemon](https://getmonero.org/resources/developer-guides/daemon-rpc.html).

 # Getting started